halogod35/LostKit/README.md

 # 🧙‍♂️ LostKit – LostHQ’s Toolkit for Lost City

-LostKit is the LostHQ team’s ultimate toolkit for navigating and enjoying Lost City.
+**LostKit** is the **LostHQ** team’s ultimate toolkit for navigating and enjoying **Lost City**.
 It blends nostalgia with practicality, keeping all essential tools adventurers could ever need in one place, while preserving that old-school RPG charm.

 ## ✨ Features
 - **Separate Windows & Tabs:** Open tools in their own windows or tabs for full flexibility.